fady0118/Space_Invaders_Game/README.md

 Author: Fady Abd Elshahid

-This is a project for the edX Lab 15 of Embedded Systems Shape The World MOOC
+This is a project for the edX Lab 15 of "Embedded Systems - Shape The World: Multi-Threaded Interfacing" MOOC UTAustinX UT.6.20x by Jon Valvano & Ramesh Yerraballi

 ### Game Mechanics
 The game is based on the old Space Invaders Game and uses the Nokia 5110 LCD as display